Getting error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Your low pressure switch may not be operating right if your furnace inducer motor switches on in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.

-Your system will communicate something’s not right with a red flash from its indicator light, which it uses to show error codes.
+Your system will indicates something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Becht/Givens Service Experts professional will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Becht/Givens Service Experts technician will check other parts of your furnace first.